cjmarraro/image-classifier/README.md

 # TensorFlow and Python Image Recognition

 ## Description
 The project provides components for developing an image classification system.
-This includes web scraping of image urls/downloading, parsing image files, further image preprocessing for creating hdf5 files to store relevent datasets, and building a predictive model in Tensorflow to assign labels to test images.
+This includes web scraping image urls for downloading, parsing image files, image preprocessing and creating hdf5 files to store relevent datasets, and building a predictive model in Tensorflow to assign labels to test images.

 The images are of shoes from an online retail database, with each design/product displayed at various angles (9 to 13 views per design).
 Sideviews of sneakers' toes pointing to the right is the target.